Starpelly/starpelly.com/content/blog/2026/09/hyperspin-at-next-fest-soon/index.md

 # Day 6 - 9/9/26

 Worked on editor stuff.
 Again, not much work today.
 I've been feeling very depressed lately, which sucks.

+# Day 7 - 9/10/26

+It sucks that I've been going through a depressive episode lately.
+I absolutely do not want to work on this game right now, which is very unfortunate given the circumanstances.
+I'm hoping I can at least get the discipline to finish it...